 The results of antifungal screening indicated that the fungal isolates were significantly inhibited by the methanol extract and its fractions (ethylacetate and n-butanol).
 The activity increases with the increase in the concentration of the extract and fractions, ethylacetate fraction exhibited the highest mean zone of inhibition range of 27.83±0.16 – 27.00±0.57 mm against all the test organisms except A. niger (17.33±0.88 mm); this activity was higher than that of thefluconazole drug(26.1±0.44 – 18.49±0.16 mm) against the same organism, while methanol leaf extract recorded the least mean zone of inhibition (Table 2).
-The MIC and MFC of the extract and fractions ranged between 0.39 – 25 mg/mL (Table 3); n-butanol fraction had the lowest value of 0.39 mg/mL against C. albicans, hence the effect was fungistatic while the ethylacetate fraction had an MIC and MFC value of 3.13 mg/mL against T. rubrum.
-The lower MIC and MFC values suggests that the fractions have good antifungal activity.
+The MIC and MFC of the extract and fractions ranged between 0.39 – 25 mg/mL (Table 3); n-butanol fraction had the lowest value of 0.39 mg/mL against C. albicans, hence the effect was fungistatic while the ethylacetate fraction had a MIC and MFC value of 3.13 mg/mL against T. rubrum.
+The lower MIC and MFC values suggest that the fractions have good antifungal activity.
 The highest activity observed by the ethylacetate fraction might be due to the concentration of moderately polar compounds such as flavonoids and their derivatives that have been reported to possess antifungal activity (Harborneet al., 1993).
-Of all the fungal isolates usedC. albicans, T. mentagrophyte and T. rubrum were the most susceptible to ethylacetate fraction.
-C. albicans, T. mentagrophytesand T. rubrumare implicated in diseases such as candidiasis, Tinea capitis, Tinea pedis, Tinea corporis, Tinea barbaeand Tinea cruris (Macura, 1993; Moran et al., 1997).Interestingly,n-butanol fraction with zone of inhibition (24.50 mm) when compared to ethyl acetate fraction (27.16 mm) recorded the lowest MIC against C. albicans suggesting that the n-butanol fraction might have better antifungal activity at lower concentration.Fungal species involving C. albicansand A. niger are the major causative agents of infections such as oral candidiasis, oesophageal candidiasis, virginal thrush, lung diseases and otomycosis (Abarcaet al., 1994; Schuster et al., 2002 and Oladele and Denning, 2014).Pandimaet al. (2010) reported that the fungicidal effect of extract may be due to the inhibition of fungal growth by interfering with the production of fungal protein, DNA replication and through various cellular metabolisms of the organisms.
+Of all the fungal isolates usedC. albicans, T. mentagrophyte, and T. rubrum were the most susceptible to ethylacetate fraction.
+C. albicans, T. mentagrophytes,and T. rubrumare implicated in diseases such as candidiasis, Tinea capitis, Tinea pedis, Tinea corporis, Tinea barbae,and Tinea cruris (Macura, 1993; Moran et al., 1997).Interestingly,the n-butanol fraction with zone of inhibition (24.50 mm), when compared to ethyl acetate fraction (27.16 mm), recorded the lowest MIC against C. albicans suggesting that the n-butanol fraction might have better antifungal activity at a lower concentration.Fungal species involving C. albicansand A. niger are the major causative agents of infections such as oral candidiasis, oesophageal candidiasis, virginal thrush, lung diseases, and otomycosis (Abarcaet al., 1994; Schuster et al., 2002 and Oladele and Denning, 2014).Pandimaet al. (2010) reported that the fungicidal effect of extract may be due to the inhibition of fungal growth by interfering with the production of fungal protein, DNA replication and through various cellular metabolisms of the organisms.
 Fungicidal effect of the plant extract could be as a result of the damage caused to the cell membrane (Himratul-Aznitaet al., 2011).

 Table 1: Phytochemical screening of the methanol leaf extract, ethyl acetate and n-butanol fractions of T.globiferus